EvanLysko/music-photo-app/README.md

 It has dynamic styling and some simple but clean reactive design.

 It is hosted on vercel because github pages was emotionally abusing me.

+The framework is Next.js

+There are really only 2 main components, the track card, and the component to display the image grid